hannaomi/SwiftPol/paper/paper.md

 Existing polymer MD studies showcase an assortment of approaches to manually incorporate polydispersity into their systems.
 However, there is not currently a software package available that effectively builds polymer systems that capture the naturally occurring heterogeneity and polydispersity.
 Here, we will detail our development of a user-guided python tool for building representative polymer systems, and subsequent studies to show its relevance and performance.

 SwiftPol uses open-source Python libraries ‘RDkit’ and ‘Open Force Field’ to promote accessibility.
+We have ensured that SwiftPol can be seamlessly integrated into existing open-source software built for parameterization and simulation, to allow the user to use their preferred force field and engines.

 # Package Overview